anik-31/anik-31/README.md

-Hi there, I'm Anirudh K N 👋
+👋 Hi there, I'm Anirudh K N
 🧑‍💻 About Me
-I'm a passionate embedded systems developer based in Bengaluru, Karnataka, currently pursuing my BE in Electronics and Communication Engineering from RNS Institute of Technology.
-My interests lie in embedded systems, communication protocols, machine learning, and real-time operating systems.
-I thrive on solving complex challenges and building innovative solutions.
+I'm a passionate Embedded Systems Developer based in Bengaluru, Karnataka, currently pursuing my BE in Electronics and Communication Engineering from RNS Institute of Technology.
+💡 I thrive on solving complex challenges and building innovative solutions.
+My interests include:
+Embedded Systems
+Robotics
+Automation
+Machine Learning

 🔧 Skills
 Programming Languages